Constitution of South Africa: Chapter 11: Security Services

 Chapter 11 establishes structures for civilian control of the Defence Force, the Police Service and the intelligence services.
 It makes the President the Commander-in-Chief of the defence force but places conditions on when and how it may be employed and requires regular reports to Parliament.
 The police service is placed under the control of the national government but gives provincial governments some power to administer and oversee policing.

 Chapter 12: Traditional Leaders

 Chapter 12 recognizes the status and authority of traditional leaders and customary law, subject to the Constitution.
 It allows for the creation of provincial houses of traditional leaders and a national council of traditional leaders.

 The Traditional leaders must have responsibilities in affairs and decision making of the municipality in order to build proper sustainable development to the people that resides on that municipality.
-Because we have Traditional leaders that don't have daily duties day in and day out; in short they must be part of mayoral council.
+Because we have Traditional leaders that do not have daily duties day in and day out; in short they must be part of mayoral council.